CBreault808/homelab-infrastructure-starwars/executor-001.md

 ## Notes

-Acts as the command center for the fleet of VMs in the node
+Acts as the Fleet Controller VM (Syslog/Monitoring) Eyes and Ears of the fleet
+Simulates central logging server (ties into A+ objectives: security, logging, and monitoring)